steam0/pact-guide/README.md

 <img src="https://github.com/steam0/pact-guide/blob/master/images/cdc_broker_provider_consumer.png?raw=true" width="60%">

-In the world of microservices change can often result in broken dependencies.
-Even though microservices are easy to build and run they can often become a messy pile of dependencies that slow down development.
-Being able to confidently build and deploy new versions is key to increase speed and reduce the cost of development.
-Organizations that are transitioning from a traditional monolithic design both can and will realize that it is hard to keep track of all dependencies.
-Microservice architechture can vary from only a few services to more than a thousand services in a distributed system.
-Consumer Driven Contracts is a testing paradigm that let API-consumers tell the API-providers how they are using their services.
-This article will discuss software testing, how Consumer Driven Contracts can make developers more confident, how and when to use Consumer Driven Contracts and how to benefit from combining Consumer Driven Contracts and API-versioning.
+To increase the velocity and reduce the cost of microservices development, it is key to be able to build and deploy new versions with confidence that you don't break any dependencies.
+Microservices are easy to build and run, but they quickly become a tangled web of dependencies that slow down development and result in broken dependencies.
+Microservice architectures can vary from only a handful of services to more than a thousand services in a distributed system.
+Organizations that transition from a traditional monolithic design to a microservice architecture, will soon realize that it is hard to keep track of all dependencies.

+Consumer Driven Contracts is a testing paradigm that let API-consumers communicate to the API-providers how they are using their services.
+This article discusses software testing, how Consumer Driven Contracts can make developers more confident, how and when to use Consumer Driven Contracts, and how to benefit from combining Consumer Driven Contracts and API-versioning.

 ## Tests

-Testing code is an important part of software development.
-Testing code gives the developer confidence that the application works as intended but both writing and running tests is time consuming.
-Different types of tests have different strengths and weaknesses and there is a massive difference in the _cost_ (time spent writing and running tests) of these different types of tests.
+Testing software code is an important part of development.
+Testing gives you confidence that the application works as intended, but it is time consuming both to write and run tests.
+Different types of tests have different strengths and weaknesses and there is a big difference in the _cost_ (time spent writing and running tests) of the various types of tests.

 <img src="https://github.com/steam0/pact-guide/blob/master/images/testing_pyramid.png?raw=true" width="60%">

 ### Unit tests

-Unit testing refers to tests that verifies the internal functionality of a given application.
-These tests are used to validate the functionality of a given class or method and to make sure that internal functionality does not unintentionally change.
+Unit tests verify the internal functionality of an application.
+These tests are used to validate the functionality of a class or method, and to make sure that internal functionality does not unintentionally change.

-These tests are relatively cheap to write and run as they do not require any external applications to be running.
-Unit tests will only be able to detect errors in internal logic.
+The tests do not require any external applications to be running, and they are relatively cheap to write and run.
+Unit tests can only detect errors in internal logic.

 <img src="https://github.com/steam0/pact-guide/blob/master/images/unit_test_graph.png?raw=true" width="60%">

 ### Integration tests

-Integration testing referes to tests that verify integrations from one application to another.
-These are typically used by calling endpoints provided by an external application and verifying the response.
-Integration tests are more expensive than unit tests since you rely on an external service.
-Integration tests will require that all external services are online for the tests to pass.
-This is often not the case and the test can fail without giving good feedback to why it failed.
+Integration tests verify integrations between applications.
+They typically call endpoints provided by an external application and verify the response.
+Integration tests rely on an external service and are more expensive than unit tests.
+Integration tests require that all external services are online for the tests to pass.
+If an external service is not online, the test can fail without good feedback about why it failed.

-Integration tests can also be created such that there is no external call and the test receives a mocked response that you can run your tests with.
-Using mocks reduces the cost of running integration tests, but it also removes some of the confidence that integration test is supposed to give.
+Integration tests can also be created without an external call and with mocked responses that you can run your tests with.
+Using mocks reduces the cost of running integration tests, but it also removes some of the confidence that the integration test is supposed to give.

 <img src="https://github.com/steam0/pact-guide/blob/master/images/integration_test_graph.png?raw=true" width="60%">

 ###  End-to-end tests

-End-to-end testing refers to tests that verify that the system as a whole meets its requirement.
-These tests will be executed on a system of running applications and verify that actions get executed properly and that responses are valid.
+End-to-end tests verify that the entire system meets its requirement.
+The tests are executed on a system of running applications and verify that actions are executed properly and that responses are valid.

-Writing and executing system tests are very costly to implement and run, and will often be neglected and completely ignored.
-End-to-end testing gives the most confidence out of all testing, however it is not common for developers to perform end-to-end testing during development.
+System tests are very costly to write, implement and run, and are often neglected or ignored.
+Of all test types, end-to-end testing gives the most confidence, but it is not common for developers to perform end-to-end testing during development.

 <img src="https://github.com/steam0/pact-guide/blob/master/images/system_test_graph.png?raw=true" width="60%">